visionml/pytracking/pytracking/README.md

 The tracker implementation file can be found at [tracker.lwl](tracker/lwl).

 ##### Parameter Files
-Four parameter settings are provided.
+Two parameter settings are provided.
 These can be used to reproduce the results or as a starting point for your exploration.
 * **[lwl_ytvos](parameter/lwl/lwl_ytvos.py)**: The default parameter setting with ResNet-50 backbone which was used to generate YouTubeVOS results.
 * **[lwl_boxinit](parameter/lwl/lwl_boxinit.py)**: The parameters settings used to generate results with bounding box initialization on YouTubeVOS and DAVIS datasets.

+### KYS
+The official implementation for the KYS tracker ([paper](https://arxiv.org/pdf/2003.11014.pdf)).
+The tracker implementation file can be found at [tracker.kys](tracker/kys).

+##### Parameter Files
+* **[default](parameter/kys/default.py)**: The default parameter setting with ResNet-50 backbone which was used to produce all results in the paper, except on VOT and LaSOT.
+* **[default_vot](parameter/kys/default.py)**: The parameters settings used to generate the VOT2018 results in the paper.

 ### DiMP
 The official implementation for the DiMP tracker ([paper](https://arxiv.org/abs/1904.07220)) and PrDiMP tracker ([paper](https://arxiv.org/abs/2003.12565)).
 The tracker implementation file can be found at [tracker.dimp](tracker/dimp).

 ##### Parameter Files
-Four parameter settings are provided.
-These can be used to reproduce the results or as a starting point for your exploration.
 * **[dimp18](parameter/dimp/dimp18.py)**: The default parameter setting with ResNet-18 backbone which was used to produce all DiMP-18 results in the paper, except on VOT.
 * **[dimp18_vot](parameter/dimp/dimp18_vot18.py)**: The parameters settings used to generate the DiMP-18 VOT2018 results in the paper.
 * **[dimp50](parameter/dimp/dimp50.py)**: The default parameter setting with ResNet-50 backbone which was used to produce all DiMP-50 results in the paper, except on VOT.